-a) the "notifType" attribute to indicate whether the GBR targets for the indicated SDFs are "NOT_GUARANTEED" or "GUARANTEED" again; and
+a) the "notifType" attribute to indicate whether the GBR targets for the indicated SDFs are "NOT_GUARANTEED" or "GUARANTEED" again;

-b) the identification of the affected service flows (if not all the flows are affected) encoded in the "flows" attribute.
+b) the identification of the affected service flows (if not all the flows are affected) encoded in the "flows" attribute if applicable; and

+c) if the "AuthorizationWithRequiredQoS" feature as defined in subclause 5.8 is supported, the GFBR in uplink if received within the "gfbrUl" attribute, the GFBR in downlink if received within the "gfbrDl" attribute, the packet delay budget if received within the "pdb" attribute, the packet error rate if received within the "per" attribute and the reference(s) to the Alternative Service Requirement corresponding alternative QoS Parameter Set Id(s) if received within the "qosRefers" attribute.

 If "MediaComponentVersioning" feature is supported, and if the content version was included when the corresponding media component was provisioned, the "flows" attribute shall also contain the "contVers" attribute including the content version(s) of the media components.
 The PCF shall include more than one entry in the "contVers" attribute for the same media component if the PCF has received multiple content versions as described in subclause 4.2.6.2.14 in 3GPP TS 29.512 [8].